JohnCoene/chirp/website/blog/2019-02-21-beta-version.md

 This is an early launch of Chirp, still much needs to be improved and added.
 It should still be in development but I really wanted to submit it to the [Shiny Contest](https://blog.rstudio.com/2019/01/07/first-shiny-contest/) to see how it'd fare.

-This post gives some idea of how Chirp was put together.
+This post gives some idea of how Chirp was put together as well as the roadmap ahead.

 <!--truncate-->